All Episodes

 So the art therapy thing isn't working out.

-And uh so we had all this uh all this attractive poems from Guantanamo, and it was absolutely terrible stuff.
+And so we had all this attractive poems from Guantanamo.

-I have observed the youths of Mohammed.
+I have observed the youths of Muhammad.

-What splendid righteous young men they are.
+What splendid, righteous young men they are.

-Quote, what kind of spring is this where there are no flowers and the air is filled with a miserable sp smell, a miserable smell.
+Quote, what kind of spring is this where there are no flowers and the air is filled with a miserable smell, a miserable smell.

 And now there's painting as well.

-I mean, we could actually divert all the uh NEA funding uh from uh from the whatever it's been used on at the wasted on at the moment, we could divert it all to poems from uh Guantanamo, paintings by people from Guantanamo who've passed through the Saudi uh Arabian art therapy system.
+We could divert it all to poems from Guantanamo, paintings by people from Guantanamo who passed through the Saudi Arabian art therapy system.

-And we'll see whether that works, that maybe uh encouraging these uh these suicide bombers instead to become uh to become nice uh trained art school Saudi art school graduates and get a nice exhibition at the Museum of Modern Art in Manhattan, that that's maybe the the way to go.
+That maybe encouraging these suicide bombers instead to become nice trained art school Saudi art school graduates and get a nice exhibition at the Museum of Modern Art in Manhattan, that that's maybe the way to go.

 Great to have you with us.